makkus/freckles/README.rst

      :alt: Updates

-*managing dotfiles! and more! cute!*

 *freckles* is configuration management for your local, or virtual, machine(s), with a slight twist.
 Instead of describing your infrastructure, you describe the requirements of your software or data. *freckles* tries to figure out how to map that onto whatever you are working on.

 I realized it's too hard for me to explain in more detail what *freckles* is without ending with a wall of text on this here Readme.
 So, in the interest of keeping your attention I decided to hide the wall of text in other places, like:

+ - freckle commands:

+   - freckles
+   - frecklecute
- - link 1
+   - dermatoscope

- - link 2
+ - configuration management

 So, that out of the way, here's what *freckles* does for a living: